g8hh/the-tree-of-life/docs/achievements.md

 - onComplete() - **optional**. this function will be called when the achievement is completed.

+- image: **optional**, puts the image from the given URL (relative or absolute) in the achievement

 - style: **optional**.
 Applies CSS to this achievement, in the form of an object where the keys are CSS attributes, and the values are the values for those attributes (both as strings).

+- textStyle: **optional**.
+Applies CSS to the text, in the form of an object where the keys are CSS attributes, and the values are the values for those attributes (both as strings).

 - layer: **assigned automagically**.
 It's the same value as the name of this layer, so you can do `player[this.layer].points` or similar.